Lily Li: Career

 Li joined Rediffusion Television in 1980, now known as Asia Television (ATV), and starred in several television series including Blood Debt, Super Hero, 101 Citizen Arrest, Drunken Fist 2, Fly Over the Ring, The Devil Force and House Man.
 During her time with ATV, Li continued travelling to Taiwan to star in television dramas including Elephant Flying Across the River and Shaolin Disciple and appeared in independent Hong Kong films including The Young Master, Daggers 8 and Dreadnaught.

 In 1988, Li left Asia Television and switched to TVB.
 She starred in numerous supporting roles including The Final Combat, The Legend of the Invincible, The Blood Hounds, State of Divinity, Better Halves and Beauty at War.
 Li left TVB in January 2020 after deciding not to renew her contract, ending a 32-year relationship with the TV network.

+Death

+Li died from lung cancer in Hong Kong, on 27 October 2024, at the age of 74.